-The financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") and requirements of the Commercial Companies Law.
+The financial statements of the Company have been prepared in accordance with IFRS Standards as issued by the International Accounting Standards Board (IFRS Standards) and requirements of the Commercial Companies Law.

 b) Basis of measurement

 The financial statements have been prepared on the historical cost basis, except for the freehold land, investments at fair value through profit or loss and investments at fair value through other comprehensive income that have been measured at fair value.